CarolineFang1998/CS7280_Project1_Group5/README.md

   -**Root**: The root node is the topmost node in the tree.
 ## Algorithm Overview
+- **Lookup:**
+    - Begins at the root and traverses down the tree comparing the target value with the values in each node until it finds the target or reaches a leaf node.
+    - if not a leaf node, it will continue to search in the child node.
+- **Display:**
+    - Recursively prints the values of each node starting from the root, showing the structure of the tree.
 - **Insertion:**
     - Starts at the root and finds the correct position for the new value.
     - If a node is full (node size equals to `NODESIZE` values), it is split into two nodes and promote the middle value.